-- b.
-Participation Competition: While only required to obtain 10 Parti Slips, the student(s) earning the most slips by the end of the semester will receive 5 bonus percentage points added to their overall grade in the class! - G. Exams: There will be three exams throughout the semester.
+- a.
+Participation Competition: While only typically required to obtain 2 Parti Slips per week, the student(s) earning the most slips by the end of the semester will receive 5 bonus percentage points added to their overall grade in the class!
+When it comes to the competition, Bronze Parti Slips will count as 1/3 of a slip, Silver will count as 1/2 of a slip, and Gold and Sparkle Parti Slips will count as full slips. - i.
+This means attempts must include answers/insights of value in order to receive credit towards the competition.
+However, incorrect or insubstantial comments will not be penalized in any way.
+Attempting to participate beyond the basic requirement is encouraged regardless of the quality.
+Trying and struggling is better than not trying at all. - G. Exams: There will be three exams throughout the semester.
 The final exam will be noncumulative. - a.
 There will be an optional CUMULATIVE final exam that can be completed to replace one (1) lower exam grade.